elsewhencode/project-guidelines/README.md

 _Why:_
 > Lack of consistency and simplicity can massively increase integration and maintenance costs.
 Which is why `API design` is included in this document.

 * We mostly follow resource-oriented design.
 It has three main factors: resources, collection, and URLs.
     * A resource has data, gets nested, and there are methods that operate against it
     * A group of resources is called a collection.
     * URL identifies the online location of resource or collection.

     _Why:_
     > This is a very well-known design to developers (your main API consumers).
-The core idea of REST is the resource and each resource is identified by a URL, and you retrieve that resource by sending a GET request to that URL.
-Very simple.
+Apart from readability and ease of use, it allows us to write generic libraries and connectors without even knowing what the API is about.

+* use kebab-case for URLs.
+* use camelCase for parameters in the query string or resource fields.
+* use plural kebab-case for resource names in URLs.

 * Always use a plural nouns for naming a url pointing to a collection: `/users`.

+    _Why:_
+    > Basically, it reads better and keeps URLs consistent. [read more...](https://apigee.com/about/blog/technology/restful-api-design-plural-nouns-and-concrete-names)

+* In the source code convert plurals to variables and properties with a List suffix.

+    _Why_:
+    > Plural is nice in the URL but in the source code, it’s just too subtile and error-prone.

 * Always use a singular concept that starts with a collection and ends to an identifier: